-Sample of all countries with the potential for democratization (not rated as "free" by Freedom House in 1995).
+\ Sample of all countries with the potential for democratization (not rated as "free" by Freedom House in 1995).
 Notes: Comparison of trends over time in the Emancipative Values index, between the original survey data (black) and Welzel's re-estimated version (grey).
 All lines are population-weighted averages.
 Due to the leveraging effect of India and China, the second chart (right) shows the comparison once these two countries are excluded.
 How can the two series be so divergent?
-The answer here becomes clear once we see how the imputed series is constructed.
+The answer becomes clear once we see how the imputed series was constructed.
 Welzel first attributes the entirety of current age differences as a cohort effect, and then adds on top of this an adjustment such that, for each passing year, a country receives an automatic increase over and above the estimated level.
-The rising trend is therefore true by construction; no empirical data could ever not show a long-term rising trend in Emancipative Values after being reprocessed via such a method.
-To see how bad of a problem this is, Figures A.4 show actual data against Welzel's imputed values among eight major developing countries.
-By converting declining trends into rising ones, the thesis of rising Emancipative Values is made unfalsifiable through empirical data.
+The rising trend is therefore a product of construction.
+No empirical data could ever not show a long-term rising trend in Emancipative Values after being reprocessed via such a method.
+To see why this is a problem, consider Figures A.4, which show actual data against Welzel's imputed values among eight major developing countries.
+Declining trends are reprocessed into rising ones, making the thesis of "rising" Emancipative Values unfalsifiable by design.
 As noted, Welzel relies on estimates from this imputation method to construct a time-series prior to 1980s.
 We are unable to conduct the same comparison of imputed vs. actual data during this earlier period, so can only assess the results upon their face validity.
 That said, the results raise some interesting questions.
-According to the results, societal attitudes on issues such as women's rights and democracy became more socially progressive in the decade following Franco's ascent to control over Spain, during the first decade of the Islamist regime in Iran, in Pakistan during the military dictatorship of Zia ul-Huq, in Latin America following military coups of the 1970s, and Rwanda during the civil war and genocide of the 1990s.
+According to the results, societal attitudes on issues